Dive computer: Operational considerations for use in commercial diving operations

 Their acceptance of dive computers for use in commercial diving varies between countries and industrial sectors.
 Validation criteria have been a major obstacle to acceptance of diving computers for commercial diving.
-Millions of recreational and scientific dives each year are successful and without incident, but the use of dive computers remains prohibited for commercial diving operations in several jurisdictions because the algorithms used cannot be guaranteed safe to use, and the legislative bodies who can authorise their use have a duty of care to workers.
+Millions of recreational and scientific dives each year are successful and without incident, but the use of dive computers remains prohibited for commercial diving operations in several jurisdictions because the algorithms used cannot be guaranteed safe to use, in many cases are not disclosed in verifiable detail, and the legislative bodies who can authorise their use have a duty of care to workers.
 Manufacturers do not want to invest in the expensive and tedious process of official validation, while regulatory bodies will not accept dive computers until a validation process has been documented.

 Verification is the determination that a dive computer functions correctly, in that it correctly executes its programmed algorithm, while validation confirms that the algorithm provides the accepted level of risk.